RizalBari/RizalBari/README.md

 - 🌱 currently an intermediate grade student
 - 💞️ I’m a dead person.
 - 📫 How to reach me - salman.bari230@gmail.com
+- 💬 Also you can catch me at www.facebook.com/RizMe.Rizal
+And check out some of my clicks (i'm a clicker also 😷) at www.instagram.com/_.rizal.bari._
+ Twitter @RizalBari
+- 📍 New in these 'coding' things
+- 👨‍🚀 Ever learner

 <!---
 RizalBari/RizalBari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.